johnnyreilly/azdo-npm-auth/README.md

 },
 ```

-With the above `preinstall` script in place, when the user performs `npm i` or similar, before attempting to install, the relevant user `.npmrc` file will be put in place so that installation just works™️.
+With the above `preinstall` script in place, when the user performs `npm i` or similar, before attempting to install, the relevant user `.npmrc` file will be put in place so that installation for private feed packages just works™️.
 This is a **great** developer experience.

+## Prerequisites

+`ado-npm-auth-lite` requires that you are authenticated with Azure to acquire an Azure DevOps Personal Access Token.
+To authenticate, run `az login`.
+[If you need to install the Azure CLI, follow these instructions](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).
+It is not necessary to run `az login` if you are already authenticated with Azure.

 You might be worried about `ado-npm-auth-lite` trying to create user `.npmrc` files when running CI builds.
 Happily this does not happen; it detects whether it is running in a CI environment and does **not** create a user `.npmrc` file in that case.